 The Office of International Studies issues the I-20 and provides a range of advisement and services to international students, both before arrival and during attendance.
 This office also ensures adherence to U.S. immigration regulations and works with internationals to help them maintain the F-1 visa status.
 All immigration-related petitions, including employment requests, are filed through this office.
-Alice Sayegh is director of the Office of International Studies.
-She may be reached via asayegh@sbu.edu.
+Carol Strauch is Director, Online and International Student Services.
+She may be reached via cstrauch@sbu.edu.